Kern Print Services, locally owned and operated since 1910. It all started when…

 The early seventies again moved the firm into more mechanized equipment and as a result we out-grew all three levels at the Eye Street location.
 In 1976, the plant was moved to its present location, 1112 – 14th Street at which point the firm became known as Kern Business Forms Manufacturing.
 Further growth during the eighties, brought in additional family members to keep up with the installation and operation of a seemingly continuous stream of equipment upgrades throughout the plant and offices.
 In the years since, we continue to kept up with the changes in the industry.
 We still have the big traditional printing presses which are now complimented with modern computer driven pre-press support.
 Just as prevalent in today’s times are the electronic work-flow and production.
 Along with our traditional printing presses, digital pre-press and production are the latest-and-greatest production avenues that continually bolster our operational quiver.

 Since 2001 several local print firms merged with us and in 2012 we brought them all under the new name, Kern Print Services.
-Today, Gary Fultz and his brother-in-law Ronald Chapman along with a dedicated staff of 22, guide the firm into the future as we keep pace with the fast growing needs of the industry.
+In 2020 Gary Fultz and his brother-in-law Ronald Chapman retired and the business was sold to long time employee Patricia King who hopes to provide the same quality of service in the years to come.